 That experience taught me how I could better prepare myself and others for pregnancy loss because I was told to “expect a heavy period” and that couldn’t have been farther from the truth in my case.

-Even though that is the technical term, most medical professionals will strictly use the word miscarriage when discussing the loss with their patient.
+Even though that is the technical term, most medical professionals will strictly use the word miscarriage when discussing the loss with their patients.
 You won’t be able to escape seeing those words on a medical bill or record so make sure you are prepared for that.

 2. Adult Diapers are A Lifesaver